lewoudar/ib_client/README.md

-  object            Performs various object operations. objects           Lists the available objects supports by the infoblox... request           Makes a custom request using the request object of... schema            Gets the api schema. shell-completion  Installs shell completion.
+  object            Performs various object operations. objects           Lists the available objects supports by the infoblox... request           Makes a custom request using the request object of... schema            Shows the api schema. shell-completion  Installs shell completion.
 ```